vsphere-tmm/vsphere-supervisor/airgapped/air-gapped.md

 ** Nodes: 3 for a standard-size stack
 ** vCPUs: 4, Memory: 16GB, Storage: 50GB

-While `v1beta1` provides numerous configration options, at the minimum the following additonal variables may be added for a default `podSecurityStandard` and additional certificate `trust`.
+While `v1beta1` provides numerous configuration options, the following additional variables may be added for a default `podSecurityStandard` and additional certificate `trust.`
 ```yaml
 ## vksConfig.yaml
 ...